 Human connection drives me.
 I want to invite myself into the space of my subjects, learning about them at least as much as I project my own subjective view onto them.
 Context is the only other factor that directs my work.
 The situation, mindset and history of my subjects are the very things that define them.
-These things also connect my subject and myself to the viewer, and I feel like a mediator in a wordless conversation; a situation I find both powerful and addictive.

 My current work is about the beauty and paradoxes of modern Africa and the drive to transcend the tired stigma of the romanticised, colonial and primitive African.
 We live in a modern world where race, religion, ethnicity and even gender roles are fluid.